Business development teams have become a central part of the sales process.

 - Budget: The amount they can spend on a solution.

 2. Align Sales and Marketing Efforts.

-Content should be dedicated toward attracting prospects that may fit the criteria, and sales should follow through with their sale process based on the qualification parameters.
+Content should be dedicated toward attracting prospects that may fit the criteria and sales should follow through with their sale process based on these qualification parameters.